RyoSASAKI/MAXI_flare_ResNet/README.md

 To learn this residual network, I used Google Colaboratory.
-This program made layers as bellow:
+This program made layers as bellow

 As a result of this program, I got the cross-validation score is about 98 percent.